Narrative

 Personal Reflection

-- What 'stars in their courses' - unexpected help or divine timing - have I seen in my life that I overlooked as mere coincidence?
+• What 'stars in their courses' - unexpected help or divine timing - have I seen in my life that I might have overlooked?

 A Challenge For You